natanmaia95/natanmaia95.github.io/_posts/2024-08-16-glc-dondozo.md

 A few more weeks later, when building a Palafin list and looking for Grudge Dive Basculegion I found that Upstream Spirits Basculegion and immediately thought of that Volcarona.
 "Well, if I have less energy and a few trainers, for each trainer I use my deck becomes more energy, and if I recycle those energy it is all energy now".
 With that thought process, I made my list with Dondozo and Cryogonal to remove cards from the deck (and Kyogre, but a bit more forceful), Basculegion accompanied by Super Rod, Energy Recycler and Brock's Grit, as well as Stretcher and Rod to recover results of prize trades, which all would allow me to both better find energy with Dondozo and discard energy with Kyogre.
-The 40 Energy list was born.
+<a href="https://pokemoncard.io/deck/very-silly-glc-40-energy-water-79605">The 40 Energy list</a> was born.

 > Fun fact: "Upstream Spirits" is translated in brazillian cards as "Espiritos de Piracema", with Piracema referring to the specific period where
 > fish swim upstream the Paraguay river to reproduce.
 A huge step for localization considering it's the same game that would translate
 > "Light(weak) Punch" as "Light(sunlight) Punch".

-The final list has been thinned down to 30 energy as my friends suggested I could include even more trainers, to further increase my actions at the first turns.
+The final list has been thinned down to 29 energy as my friends suggested I could include even more trainers, to further increase my actions at the first turns.
 It eventually worked, reducing the chances I get unlucky with a starting hand full of energy but it increased my dependancy on Basculegion reshuffling energies, and thus the need to find it via Dive Ball or Irida or Gladion.